arbitor

 not the whole state.

-Drop-in for Terraform · OpenTofu BSL · self-hosted
+Drop-in for Terraform · OpenTofu BSL · Managed SaaS or self-host

 alice@blackmesa